Universality in one-dimensional hierarchical coalescence processes: Analysis of the recursive identity ( ) in OCP Analysis of the recursive identity (2.8) in OCP

 For later use, we point out some simple identities.
-We recall the definition of the {\em exponential integral} function $\text{Ei}(s)$, $s>0$:
+We recall the definition of the \textit{exponential integral} function $\operatorname{Ei}(s)$, $s>0$,

-Given a Radon measure $t$ on $[0,\infty)$ ({\it i.e.} a Borel nonnegative measure, giving finite mass to any bounded Borel set), by Fubini's theorem it is simple to check that
+Given a Radon measure $t$ on $[0,\infty)$ (i.e., a Borel nonnegative measure, giving finite mass to any bounded Borel set), by Fubini's theorem it is simple to check that

-Above and in what follows, we will write $\int _c^\infty$ instead of $\int_{[c,\infty)}$ for $c \geq 0$.
-If $t(dx)= c_0 dx$, the quantity in \eqref{pizzette} is simply the exponential integral $ \text{Ei}(s)$ and the r.h.s. of \eqref{pizzette} gives an alternative integral representation of $\text{Ei}(s)$.
+Above and in what follows, we will write $\int_c^\infty$ instead of $\int_{[c,\infty)}$ for $c \geq0$.
+If $t(dx)= c_0 \,dx$, the quantity in (\ref{pizzette}) is simply the exponential integral $ \operatorname{Ei}(s)$ and the right-hand side of (\ref{pizzette}) gives an alternative integral representation of~$\operatorname{Ei}(s)$.
 In particular, the limit points in Theorem \ref{teo2} have Laplace transform of the form

-where $ t (dx) = c_0 dx$.
+where $ t (dx) = c_0 \,dx$.

-This observation suggests to write the Laplace transforms $g_0$, $g_\infty$ in the form \eqref{polenta} for suitable Radon measures $t_0$ and $t_\infty$.
-The following result guarantees that such an integral representation exists. \begin{Lemma} Let $Z$ be a random variable such that $Z \geq 1$ and define $g(s)=\bbE [ e^{-sZ} ]$, $s \geq 0$.
-Let $w:(0, \infty) \rightarrow \bbR$ be the unique function such that
+This observation suggests to write the Laplace transforms $g_0$, $g_\infty$ in the form (\ref{polenta}) for suitable Radon measures $t_0$ and $t_\infty$.
+The following result guarantees that such an integral representation exists. \begin{Lemma} Let $Z$ be a random variable such that $Z \geq1$, and define $g(s)=\bbE[ e^{-sZ} ]$, $s \geq0$.
+Let $w\dvtx(0, \infty) \rightarrow\bbR$ be the unique function such that